 A “booster” dose is administered when the response to initial vaccination might have decreased to levels that increase vulnerability.

-Stay up-to-date with the latest information about booster and third doses by following the latest information on the California Department of Public Health (CDPH) and CDC websites.
+Stay up to date with the latest information about booster and third doses by visiting our Boosters and Third Doses page.
+Also you can also follow the latest information on the California Department of Public Health (CDPH) and CDC websites.